lars-t-hansen/sonar/doc/HOWTO-DAEMON.md

 Setting `dump` to true will cause the Kafka sink to dump all data it is sending on stdout.

-The `ca-file` is explained in [HOWTO-KAFKA](HOWTO-KAFKA.md), basically its presence triggers the use of TLS for the connection.
+The `ca-file` and `sasl-password` are explained in [HOWTO-KAFKA](HOWTO-KAFKA.md), basically the former triggers the use of TLS for the connection and the latter additionally adds authentication.

 ### `[sample]` section aka `[ps]` section